arathalion/FontevraultTranscription/README.md

 <h2>Documentation Standards</h2>
 Thanks for helping with this project!
-The way I'd like to do this for now is using the Source and Summit Editor (<https://www.sourceandsummit.com/editor/alpha>).
+The way I'd like to do this for now is using the [Source and Summit Editor](https://www.sourceandsummit.com/editor/alpha).
 Hence, the .txt files with the scripts used to create the editor.
 Eventually, I may switch over to using GABC in TeX, but convenience is a huge factor for me right now.
+Page Settings:
+Width 8.5 Height 11
+Margin 0.5
+Latin Alignment
+Drop Cap Off
+Font EB Garamond
+Lyric Text Size 12 pt

+Export as .pdf

 Folder name should be the same as in the  [Medieval Music Manuscripts: Full Index](http://musmed.eu/srcindex.php?src=11655): folio(r/v) - chantName (- chantName). "r" is left, "v" is right, following the folio number.